jpedrocm/experiment_porto_seguro/README.md

 ```
 python generate_training_results.py
 ```
-* Edit the get_submission_models in the ConfigHelper class according to the current sample
+* Edit the get_submission_models function in the ConfigHelper class according to the current sample
 * Generate all models submission files
 ```
 python generate_test_submission.py